 Research is an investment, and the more expensive the product and cost of development, the more I encourage you not to skip the research.
 Invest in reducing risk or eliminate a bad decision before spending significantly more time and money on a product launch.

-If research results are positive this may be helpful in obtaining additional funding, getting your product to a defined market faster, and understanding how to communicate as you launch your product.
+Positive research results may help in obtaining additional funding, getting your product to market faster, and better product launch communication.
 If you have questions, we’ll find the answers.

 By Lynnette Leathers, CEO of Mindspot Research, and Chief Mindless Babble Blogger